How Take Progress Pics And Why They Matter

 Note: progress pics don’t end at weight loss.
 They’re for maintenance and weight gain as well.

-Why Do I Need A Progress Picture
+Why Do You Need Progress Pics

 You want to be a member of the before and after club, for other methods don’t always tell the whole story: